Any sweet tooth knows it’s important to try different types of dessert.

 Pies usually start with a pastry crust and can be sweet or savory.
 You’ll find fillings from fruits and custard to meats and veggies.

 Some pies have more pastry on top, and some have crumb toppings.
 But pastry is the key to a good pie.

-This strawberry pie is my favorite because it’s colorful, sweet, and straightforward.
+This strawberry pie is my favorite fruit recipe because it’s colorful, sweet, and straightforward.

 In contrast, cobblers are almost always sweet.
 They have fruit on the bottom with a crumbly and cakey topping that’s almost like a biscuit.

 Cobblers can also have a bottom crust, but it’s not that common.
 Basically, there’s much more filling with a cobbler.